mad93/dockerfiles/README.md

 Set of docker images.

-These images are builded automatically
+These images are builded automatically.